BROODHONEY/Blue-Book-for-Bulldozers/README.md

 <i> Note: This project is not in the competition! </i>

-When compared with the leaderboard, this model stands at 26th position with a RSMLE value of `0.2438688551772499`.
+When compared with the leaderboard, this model stands at 26th position with a RMSLE value of `0.2438688551772499`.

 https://www.kaggle.com/competitions/bluebook-for-bulldozers/leaderboard